agcdtmr/100hr-project-subscription-form/README.md

 ## Learnings:
 - How to use form's action attribute
-- Played around the contrast of dark and like color
+- Played around the contrast of dark and light colors
 - How to use a html form with button coupled to it
 - How to apply required on form
 - How to center the content